 5. Personal Protective Equipment:

-When you are considering the corrective & preventative actions from your investigations, it’s important to consider them from (at least) these two perspectives.
+When you are considering the corrective & preventative actions from your investigations, it’s important to consider them from (at least) these two perspectives, to ensure maximum impact.

 - Learn the direct lessons of the accident analysis and seek to avoid the same event happening again.